 The fact that a freelancer can work from home is seen as a significant cost-reduction factor in their business equation.
 The problem is that without making a focused ewffort in separating work from life at home, the two can become intertwined, and not in a good way.
 In terms of our career metabolisms, home is where we recharge, both mentally and physically.
 We rest, eat, nurture our relationships, and do whatever it is that we love to do in our spare time.
 For many freelancers, the work dynamic can ruin this almost holy personal space.
 And once it’s been tainted by the pressures and demands of work, it’s hard to win it back.

-Leaving the house to go to a defined space for work is like a breath of fresh air for freelancers.
+Leaving the house to go to a defined space for work such as Mindspace coworking spaces in Miami is like a breath of fresh air for freelancers.
 It allows for a very clear boundary between the two mental states.
 Work means applying yourself, being focused and reaching targets.
 Home is for all the rest.
 Keeping them separate is key to a healthy work-life balance.

 Look!
 Cool Office Stuff!

 No matter how much you invest in your home office, whether it’s a corner in your living room or a separate room altogether, you probably aren’t going to have 5 different types of imported coffee, state-of-the-art conference equipment, an always-ready printer, luxurious meeting rooms, and wallpaper picked out by a trendy interior designer.
 Even if you do, that stuff needs to be bought and requires maintenance, which eats into your valuable time and budget.
-By coworking, freelancers get access to an environment that is decked out in the latest equipment and amenities.
+By coworking, freelancers get access to an environment that is decked out in the latest equipment and amenities (like this coworking space Wynwood in one of the best areas in Miami).
 It saves money, but even more importantly, it saves you a major headache.
 And that’s the direction coworking is going in.

 Lonely, I am So Lonely…

 Besides the occasional meeting with clients, freelancers end up spending a lot of time alone.
 Not only can that become depressing, but it can also be quite harmful to our levels of motivation, inspiration, and creativity.
 Humans are social animals on the whole.
 We are sensitive to shared rhythms.
-A bustling coworking space can do wonders for pushing freelancers to join in a vibrant rhythm of work and really get the creative juices flowing.
+A bustling coworking space like our coworking office space Brooklyn can do wonders for pushing freelancers to join in a vibrant rhythm of work and really get the creative juices flowing.
 Seeing others knuckle down for some hardcore task-related sessions can also be vital in upping your determination to hit those hard-to-reach targets.
-Leading coworking spaces invest a lot in their communities, holding regular events that enrich their members on a social and professional level.
+Leading coworking spaces like our coworking space Hammersmith invest a lot in their communities, holding regular events that enrich their members on a social and professional level.
 We have a separate article with all coworking myths debunked.

 Where It’s At

-Coworking spaces are often situated in the most vibrant and illustrious parts of a city, but more importantly, in areas that harbor leading businesses, which is an important part of the psychology of coworking spaces.
+Coworking spaces are often situated in the most vibrant and illustrious parts of a city, like our Williamsburg coworking office or workspace Shoreditch, but more importantly, in areas that harbor leading businesses, which is an important part of the psychology of coworking spaces.
 As a freelancer, this can be pivotal as it positions you at a junction where companies are hustling to grow.
 When they need the type of service you offer, you’ll be right there to provide it.
 This takes care of one of the most important parts of being a freelancer — getting new clients.
 At a coworking space, to take care of “networking”, you just have to show up with a smile and be open to meeting new people.
 And this is just one of the many reasons why tech startups choose coworking spaces.

 By being exposed to other projects and fields, a freelancer has the opportunity to explore many new directions that otherwise may not have even come to mind.
 A casual conversation in the kitchen can become a fruitful collaboration.
 A shared beer at an after-hours event can lead to some invaluable advice.